| Collapse of Big Bang Cosmology and the Emergence of

 then wavelength expansion means energy lost during a

+photon's transit.
 This leads us to consider the magnitude of the non-conservation-of-energy

 loss of CBR photons as in theory